Super-Iot/GymCoin/README.md

 # GymCoin
-this is a new type of cryptocurrency tto earn
+this is a new type of cryptocurrency to earn like a bitcoin